RajathPrabhu221/SCL_Maxo/README.md

     ```bash
     pip install -r requirements.txt
     ```
+4. Create a folder that stores the uploaded PDFs.

-4. Create a file called .env and copy the contents from envtemplate to it.
+5. Create a file called .env and copy the contents from envtemplate to it.
    Change the config parameters
    ```dosini
    # api keys